BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ***Note: *** you may have come stuck here due to "absolute" and "relative" paths.
 We'll clear this up in the next section.

-No matter where we are in a file system, we can move up a directory in the hierarchy by using the command
+No matter where we are in a file system, we can move up a directory (i.e. one step towards the root) by using the command

 ```
 cd .. #the space between the `cd` and `..` is important and the hash character on this line is special too.
 Why?